heckelmann/kyverno-keptn-workshop/docs/02-create-lab-environment.md

 Go to https://github.com/heckelmann/kyverno-keptn-workshop and fork the repository to your personal GitHub account.

-Make sure the forked repository visability is set to `Public`.
+Make sure the forked repository visibility is set to `Public`.

 ![Fork Repository](assets/02-fork-repository.png)